-As if realizing he’d said more than he should, Noss pointedly focused on the path ahead, relaxing only when Roman changed the thread of their conversation.
-Leandros didn’t speak once the entire walk.
+As if realizing he’d revealed more than he should, Noss pointedly refocused on the path ahead, relaxing only when Roman changed the thread of their conversation.
+Leandros didn’t speak once for the entire walk.

-The came upon the city built into the ground several hours into their walk.
-As always, soft melodies drifted up through the mist hanging over Home.
+They came upon the hidden city several hours into their walk.
+Though the surrounding forest had changed, Home had not.
+Its usual melodies drifted up through the mist hanging over Home.
 Roman recognized some from half-forgotten Council meetings he’d attended.
-He used to join them just to hear the songs; he’d always loved music and stories, even if he couldn’t carry a tune himself, and the sweet music of the oanai had soothed his fractured soul when he’d needed it most.
+He used to join them just to hear the songs; he’d always loved storytelling through music, even if he couldn’t carry a tune himself, and the sweet songs of the oanai had soothed his fractured soul when he’d needed it most.

-Noss led them down stone steps, past the statue of Ellaes that watched over the city, and through Home to Central Field.
-There, several oanai waited, many of whom Roman knew- and knew well enough to know they were all senior members of Orean’s Council.
-They stood when they saw the approaching humans, offering low bows that Leandros and Roman returned.
+Noss led them down the stone stairway, the only path in and out of Home for those without wings.
+They passed the statue of Ellaes that watched over the city and continued on to Central Field.
+There, a handful of oanai waited, many of whom Roman already knew and recognized as senior members of Home’s Council.
+They stood when they saw the approaching humans, offering low bows that Roman and Leandros returned.

-Leandros ignored the last comment.
-His normally warm voice now cold as ice, he said, “I’d always meant to return, but I never imagined it would be as a prisoner.”
+Leandros ignored the comment.
+His normally warm voice now cold as ice, he said, “I’d always hoped to return to Home but never thought it would be as a prisoner.”

 “Please do not think of yourselves as prisoners,” Apa said.
 “You’re welcome guests, old friends.”

 “Who aren’t allowed to leave until you say so?”
-Roman asked.
+Roman guessed.

-“You ambushed our camp with nearly a dozen armed hunters and forced us hours out of our way; forgive us if we fail to see civility in the situation,” Leandros said, voice cold.
+“You ambushed our camp with a dozen armed hunters and forced us hours out of our way; forgive us if we fail to see civility in the situation,” Leandros said.

-“Then don’t,” another council member, Ioka, said.
+“Then don’t,” another Council member, Ioka, said.
 He looked at Roman, eyes narrowing into slits.
-“You’re with Unity now, too?”
+“You’re working with Unity again?”

-Roman frowned.
-He’d never liked Ioka.
+Roman scowled.
 “You still make too many assumptions, Ioka.”

-“So you’re not on Unity’s payroll?”
-Ioka said, then nodded at Leandros.
-“And he’s not leading this team of Unity’s?”
+“So you’re not a part of this mission of Unity’s?”
+Ioka asked, then nodded at Leandros.
+“And he’s not leading it?”

 “Ioka,” Apa warned.
-All three Council members had more gray fur than Roman remembered them having, the twisting horns on their heads grown even longer with age.
-“This meeting has not started well.
-Please, let us begin again.
+All three Council members had more gray fur than Roman remembered, the twisting horns on their heads grown even longer with age.
+“This meeting hasn’t started well.
+Please, allow us to begin again.
 We brought you here because we’ve heard one side of the story and simply wish to hear the other.
-We have no intention of detaining you for long.”
+Despite what you seem to think, we have no intention of detaining you for long.”

-Beside Roman, Leandros relaxed infinitesimally.
-His stony expression didn’t change, but Roman stood close enough that he could feel the tension drain out of him.
+Leandros’ stony expression didn’t change, but Roman stood close enough that he noticed some of the tension drain out of him.

 “Let’s talk elsewhere,” Ioka said.
 “This is a conversation that should be held privately.”

-The two humans followed the oanai to an old, unused building near the field, Noss trailing a respectful distance behind.
+Roman blinked, surprised.
+Home didn’t usually care for the notion of privacy.
+Meetings were public, parties were open to all, and even the doors of individual homes tended to be left open for neighbors to stop by and chat.
+He and Leandros followed the Council members to an old stone building near the field, Noss trailing a respectful distance behind.
 It was a beautiful building, with images carved along the stone sidings, half-obscured by ivy.
 Roman couldn’t remember a single time he’d seen it used.

-Inside, they were led to a dining room of sorts, its tables clear of food and its halls empty.
-The melodies of Home couldn’t be heard, here; when Ioka closed the doors, full silence descended upon them.
-The Council members sat around the low table– low for them, anyway.
+Inside, they were led to a dining hall of sorts, the tables clear of anything except the fine layer of dust on their surfaces.
+When Ioka closed the heavy doors, it abruptly cut off the melodies of Home.
+Full silence descended upon them.
+The Council members sat around one of the low tables— low for them, at least.
 When Roman and Leandros sat, it reached almost to their shoulders.

 “Overwhelm them?”
 Roman repeated.